ppy/osu-wiki/news/2024/2024-10-30-osu-world-cup-2024-qualifiers-recap.md

 This OWC has come with another major update as the mappooling team opted to lift the double-banning restriction from previous years.
 This decision aligns more closely with modern tournament standards and was influenced by a shift away from traditional "slot pooling" towards a newly restructured, more varied mappool format.

 Let's dive deeper into the mappools and see what the team released for Qualifiers!
-Later, we'll chat with two of our head mappooling staff members, ::chiv::{ user=6701656 } and [Dada](https://osu.ppy.sh/users/9119507) to get the inside scoop on building a mappoool fit for top-tier competition.
+Later, we'll chat with two of our head mappooling staff members, ::chiv::{ user=6701656 } and ::Dada::{ user=9119507 } to get the inside scoop on building a mappoool fit for top-tier competition.

 ## Mappool recap